iahmad1337/itmo-assembler/practice-9/README.md

 Subtasks:
 1. Do the serial version (one summand at a time)
 2. Do a parallel "streaming" version (four summands at a time)
+3. Upgrade parallel version to x64 (along with tests)
-3. Integer arithmetic: `strlen(const char*)`.
+4. Integer arithmetic: `strlen(const char*)`.
 You can bypass the string bounadary.
-It's important that short shouldn't 3.1.
-SSE
+It's important that short shouldn't 4.1.
+SSE (xmm)
-    3.2.
-AVX
+    4.2.
+AVX (ymm)
-    3.3.
+    4.3.
 (Optional) AVX2
-    3.4.
+    4.4.
 How to not bypass the string boundary?
 Hint: there's something you need to know about memory allocation and how to bypass the SEGFAULT on boundary passage

-Possible solution to 3.4 is to check for the page boundary: https://stackoverflow.com/questions/37800739/is-it-safe-to-read-past-the-end-of-a-buffer-within-the-same-page-on-x86-and-x64
+- Possible solution to 3.4 is to check for the page boundary: https://stackoverflow.com/questions/37800739/is-it-safe-to-read-past-the-end-of-a-buffer-within-the-same-page-on-x86-and-x64
+- Useful commands for boundary check in strlen: `pmovmskb` & `bsf`/`bsr`
+- ptest

 # Measurements
 - Make sure that Turbo/power saving is turned off.
 Tutorial for linux: https://askubuntu.com/a/620114 .